What Are the Benefits of Pre-Workouts and Are They Safe?

 What Are the Benefits of Pre Workout Supplements?

 Pre workout supplements use two mechanisms nutritionally more than any other.
 Mechanism one is vasodilation.
 Vasodilation is the lessening of restriction of the blood vessels.
 In theory, this provides more oxygenated blood to the muscles and works to increase circulation to the muscle.
 This is also known as the pump.
 This occurs naturally with exercise, as well as time in a hot tub or warm temperatures.
-Certain ingredients in pre workouts work to decrease the time it takes for vasodilation and increase the intensity of the "pump" as its known.
+Certain pre workout ingredients work to decrease the time it takes for vasodilation and increase the intensity of the pump as it's known.

 The second mechanism is energy production or ATP.
 Your body is constantly creating energy, known as adenosine triphosphate, for all of its processes.
-Certain ingredients in a preworkout, which I will cover below, work to either increase energy production or decrease the substrates from energy production that makes us "tired."
-When you combine increase circulation via vasodilation and increase in energy production, the two can combine to increase output in workouts, leading to being able to work harder, move heavier loads and increase the overall intensity of the workouts.
+Certain pre workout ingredients, which I will cover below, work to either increase energy production or decrease the substrates from energy production that makes us tired.
+When you combine increased circulation via vasodilation and an increase in energy production, the two can combine to increase output in workouts, leading to being able to work harder, move heavier loads, and increase the overall intensity of the workouts.
 Nutritionally, most pre workouts work to be very limited in caloric intake, so they serve very little nutritional purpose other than micronutrients that may be a part of pre workouts such as Vitamin C, Vitamin B, creatine, etc.

-Now lets cover the list of ergogenic aids from most researched to least researched that you commonly see in various pre workout supplements.
+Now let's cover the list of ergogenic aids from most researched to least researched that you commonly see in various pre workouts.
+C4 pre workout is among the most popular and supported ergogenic aids you can get; however, it is not the only preworkout.
+Let me explain.

 Creatine